 Swim England South West is keen to support its officials in any potential training opportunities and emailed a survey to all levels - from Timekeepers to Referees both licensed and unlicensed who appeared on the latest list of officlals supplied by Swim England Membership - to seek an insight into when its officials may look to return to officiating when competitions are able to restart.
 View a summary of responses.

 Courses and Launch Of Online J1 Training

-View news item for SW briefing documents on the launch of Online J1 Training on 27 Jan 2020 and arrangements for those following the old course.
+View earlier news item for SW briefing documents on the launch of Online J1 Training on 27 Jan 2020 and arrangements for those following the old course*.